 There is no strong evidence that drinking cranberry juice or taking products that alkalise your urine (such as potassium citrate or bicarbonate) improve the symptoms of cystitis.
 These sorts of products are sometimes sold as a treatment for cystitis.

-If your symptoms worsen or you develop a high fever then you should see your doctor.
-In addition, if your symptoms do not improve by the end of taking the course of antibiotics or if your symptoms recur within two weeks after taking antibiotics then you should see your doctor.
+If your symptoms worsen or you develop a high fever you should see your doctor.
+You should also see your doctor if your symptoms do not improve by the end of taking the course of antibiotics or if they come back within two weeks of the course finishing.